rschmehl/vplot3d/README.md

 # vplot3d - 3D vector diagrams in SVG format

-The library extends the Python toolkit `mplot3d` to programmatically generate 3D vector diagrams in SVG format with a minimum of drawing-related commands.
-The user can focus on the geometrical or physical problem instead of takling its visualization, delegating the bulk of drawing-related code to the library.
+The library extends the Python toolkit `mplot3d` to programmatically generate and animate 3D vector diagrams in SVG format with a minimum of drawing-related commands.
+The user can focus on the geometrical or physical problem instead of takling its visualization, delegating the bulk of drawing- and animation related code to the library.
 The following 3D objects can be instantiated:

 - Points,
 - Lines and circular arcs,